-A native of Quincy, Illinois, Randy spent three years competing on the men’s gymnastics team Illinois State University, and, in 1982, returned home to start to start his own training center, Quincy Gymnastics.
+A native of Quincy, Illinois, Randy spent three years competing on the men’s gymnastics team at Illinois State University, and, in 1982, returned home to start his own training center, Quincy Gymnastics.

 Randy has been a part of Flip Fest for 20 years.
 With his fun, lovable attitude, he is the heartbeat of the camp.
 Even if you don’t know Randy before you come to Flip Fest, you won’t forget him when you leave.

 Brian was a Junior Olympic Competitive Gymnast for 17 years, an Elite Gymnast for two years, and a Junior Olympic Competitive Coach for 21 years in Tennessee & Kentucky Level 4s through Elites.
 Brian is a former United States Marine and works with his wife Kristen at Flip Fest.

 In 2005, he joined John Macready and the team at Flip Fest to help the camp become a top destination for gymnasts across the country.